hsnmrdgl/bitcoinCaseSimulator/README.md

 # bitcoinCaseSimulator

-This is an lucky case opening simulator in Bitcoin.
+This is an lucky case opening simulator similar as games.

 Enjoy.